tamarin-prover/tamarin-prover/src/002_installation.md

 #### Sublime Text 3

-[TamarinAssist](http://jwhitefield.co.uk/TamarinAssist/) is a plug-in developed for the Sublime Text 3 editor.
+[editor-sublime](https://github.com/tamarin-prover/editor-sublime) is a plug-in developed for the Sublime Text 3 editor.
 The plug-in has the following functionality:
 - Basic Syntaxes
-- Run Tamarin within Sublime
-- Snippets for Theory, Rule, Axiom and Lemma
+- Snippets for Theories, Rules, Restrictions and Lemmas

-TamarinAssist can be install in two ways:
+editor-sublime can be install in two ways:

-The first and preferred method is with [PackageControl.io](https://packagecontrol.io/).
-TamarinAssist can now be installed via the sublime package manager.
-See the [install](https://packagecontrol.io/installation) and [usage](https://packagecontrol.io/docs/usage) documentation, then search and install TamarinAssist.
+The first and preferred method is with [PackageControl.io](https://packagecontrol.io/). editor-sublime can now be installed via the sublime package manager.
+See the [install](https://packagecontrol.io/installation) and [usage](https://packagecontrol.io/docs/usage) documentation, then search and install Tamarin​Prover.

 Alternatively it can be installed from source.
 For Linux / OS X this process can be followed.
 We assume you have the `git` tool installed.